Navigated to Mounjaro® (tirzepatide) for Weight Loss: How it Works | Calibrate

 Skip To Main

-There’s a new option on the market for patients seeking treatment with a GLP-1-type medication: Eli Lilly’s much-anticipated Mounjaro® (tirzepatide) was approved by the FDA in May 2022 for those with type-2 diabetes.
-As a dual GIP and GLP-1 receptor agonist, Mounjaro® is the first drug of its kind and has been touted as a game changer by many medical professionals in the broader field of endocrinology and metabolic health.
+Eli Lilly’s much-anticipated Mounjaro® (tirzepatide) was approved by the FDA in May 2022 for those with type-2 diabetes.
+As a dual GIP- and GLP-1 receptor agonist, Mounjaro® was the first drug of its kind and has been touted as a game changer by many medical professionals in the broader fields of endocrinology and metabolic health.

-Find out what makes Mounjaro® such a promising advancement in the GLP-1 class and what clinical trials thus far can tell us about its ability to help with weight loss in patients with overweight or obesity.
-Read on to learn more.
+Find out what makes Mounjaro® such a promising advancement in the GLP-1 class and how it can help with weight loss in patients with overweight or obesity.

 What is Mounjaro® (tirzepatide)?

-Like other well-known GLP-1 drugs—such as Wegovy®, made by competitor Novo Nordisk—Mounjaro® is a once-weekly injectable medication that helps regulate blood sugar levels.
-Currently, it is indicated for use in patients with type 2 diabetes, but it shows promise as a weight-loss medication as well.
+Like other well-known GLP-1 drugs—such as Wegovy®, made by Eli Lilly competitor Novo Nordisk—Mounjaro® is a once-weekly injectable medication that helps regulate blood sugar levels.
+It is indicated for use in patients with type-2 diabetes, but it may be prescribed off-label for individuals who meet certain criteria for weight loss.

 As of May 2022, Mounjaro® is FDA-approved for use in patients with type-2 diabetes mellitus and not for weight loss alone.
 However, there is proof that its active ingredient is safe and effective in treating overweight or obesity.
 Just as it does in adults with type-2 diabetes, Mounjaro® can improve blood sugar levels in adults with insulin resistance or prediabetes—and is an effective tool for weight loss among both groups.